 These innovatively integrated speakers are combined with no less than eight larger drivers on the TV’s rear to deliver what Samsung calls Object Tracking Sound+.

-Another new audio feature, meanwhile, Q-Symphony, enables the QE75Q950TS’s speakers to work in conjunction with Samsung’s 2020 soundbars, rather than the soundbar simply replacing all of the TV’s speakers as would typically happen.
+Another new audio feature, Q-Symphony, enables the QE75Q950TS’s speakers to work in conjunction with Samsung’s 2020 soundbars, rather than the soundbar simply replacing all of the TV’s speakers.
 This can combat the issue heard with some soundbars where sound effects could appear to be coming from below the onscreen action.

 The QE75Q950TS carries a couple of key new picture features.
 First, the latest Quantum 8K processor now benefits from a deep learning component.
 This is predominantly focused on delivering superior upscaling of sub-8K content, especially in areas of extremely fine detail: clothing weaves, brickwork textures, wallpaper designs, that sort of thing.